Tapachula: History

 The current municipality was created in 1915, with Tapachula as the governing entity.
 It was declared the provisional capital of Chiapas by forces loyal to Victoriano Huerta in 1924.

 The first air route to the city was established in 1929, connecting it with Tuxtla Gutiérrez and Mexico City.

 Tapachula became a diocese separate from Chiapas in 1957 covering the entire Chiapas coast area.

 It was reaffirmed as the capital of the Soconusco region in 1983.

 In 1984, a coat of arms was chosen for the city, designed by Edgar José Cabrera Arriaga.

 The growth of the city and its economy has presented problems in the early 21st century.
 The city during this time has grown outward, surrounding industrial structures such as petroleum storage facilities belonging to PEMEX and a terminal of the Chiapas-Mayab railroad.
 This raised questions of safety until both were moved further outside of the city limits in 2011.
 (PEMEX is still inside the city; it has never been moved outside of the city.)

 In September 2019, the Seventh-day Adventist Church in Chiapas unveiled a monument in a ceremony to commemorate the Bible at Los Cerritos Park.
 Dozens of local government officials, religious leaders, and church members attended the ceremony.
 The project and the monument were applauded as a community achievement and a historical moment that marks religious freedom.
 The intent of the project by the church was to recognize the Bible as the guide to the society and to bring awareness to the public in the reading of the Scriptures.
 The monument was the eighth memorial built by the Seventh-day Adventist Church in Chiapas.
 Monuments were previously unveiled since 2018 in the following cities: Palenque, Hiuxtla, Malpaso, Pichucalco, Cintalapa, and Usumacinta.

+Since Tapachula is a major border crossing between Mexico and Guatemala, it contains a substantial population of undocumented migrants from the Northern Triangle of Central America who are fleeing violence or unemployment in their home countries.
+The presence of this vulnerable population has made Tapachula a hub of human trafficking, both sex trafficking and labor trafficking.

+The city has been described as an open-air prison for thousands trying to reach the United States.